haxiomic/ThreeHX-Basic-Scene/README.md

 ##Let's get [three.js](https://github.com/mrdoob/three.js/) ported to Haxe!
 The current approach is to port just enough to run the most basic scene, this will allow us to test design considerations and ensure that the foundations are rock solid for future development.
 This initial attempt will aim to run a very basic scene in GL, Flash and Canvas, however further development will focus on GL alone

-Much of the code is based on eskojones's [https://github.com/eskojones/ThreeHX](https://github.com/eskojones/ThreeHX) which is an excellent port of the base classes
+Much of the code is based on eskojones's [https://github.com/eskojones/ThreeHX](https://github.com/eskojones/ThreeHX) & Vujadin's [https://github.com/vujadin/ThreeHx/](https://github.com/vujadin/ThreeHx/) ports

-###Design Considerations
+###Design Decisions
 - In three.js the renderer adds additional fields to objects, in haxe, this means objects have to be predefined with renderer specific fields.
 These fields should either be stored elsewhere or be define in a general, renderer agonistic manner on the object.
 `Use foo3d as the interface to the renderer?`
-- Easy upgrade path: needs to map well onto threejs codebase `functions should be tagged with revision they were ported from`
+- Easy upgrade path: needs to map well onto threejs codebase `functions should be tagged with revision they were ported from?`
-- Port three.js tests

 ###Getting Involved
 Execute `git clone --recursive https://github.com/haxiomic/ThreeHX-Basic-Scene.git` to clone the repo including the three.js submodule